Best Response to 1.e4: Opening Recommendations by Rating Level

 Misconception: You Need to Learn Every Response

 Spreading prep across three or four replies to 1.e4 dilutes results.
-One or two trusted defenses, learned to move 12–15 with plans and key tactics, win more games and make post-game review faster.
+One or two trusted defenses, learned to move 12 to 15 with plans and key tactics, win more games and make post-game review faster.
 For depth guidance see How Deep Should You Learn Your Openings?

 Misconception: Solid Openings Mean Boring Games